nottoxicity/discord-bot-shell/README.md

 ### Help
 - **`help`**: Display this help message.

+### Install
+- To install clone this repository and install all the required packages using `pip install -r requirements.txt`.
+Then run the code with `python3 app.py`.
 ## Contributing

 Feel free to submit issues, fork the repository, and create pull requests to improve the bot.
 If you have any suggestions or improvements, please open an issue.